-GROUND REGULATIONS FOR MATCHES AT EMERALD HEADINGLEY CRICKET GROUND
+GROUND REGULATIONS FOR MATCHES AT HEADINGLEY CRICKET GROUND

 1 The Club Management reserves the right of admission to the Ground.